garylirocks/quickrefs/azure.markdown

   - Apply a policy to limit regions available to subscriptions under a group
   - Create a RBAC assignment on a group
 - All subscriptions and management groups are within a single hierarchy in each directory
+- Each directory is given a root management group, it has the same id as the tenant

 ### Subscription